 When it comes to PC gaming, you should try to avoid following the crowd.
-Although, while it does help if the lobbies of multiplayer games like Fortnite and PUBG are populated, these games are so big you'll always get a game.
+Although, while it does help if the lobbies of the best multiplayer games like Fortnite and PUBG are populated, these games are so big you’ll always get a game.

 For some time now, Epic Games’s battle royale effort has been a bigger beast than PlayerUnknown’s Battlegrounds, winning the fight when it comes to the Fortnite vs PUBG player count.
-Fortnite has at least 40 million players a month and over 3 million concurrent users.
-Meanwhile, PUBG's player count has halved since January 2018.
+Fortnite’s player numbers amount to at least 40 million players a month and over three million concurrent users.
+Meanwhile, PUBG’s sales numbers have struggled to keep up.

-You shouldn't let player count or company revenue affect your decision of which battle royale game to play, however.
+You shouldn’t let player count affect your decision of which battle royale game to play, however.
 You will have a great experience with either and should have no trouble finding plenty of rivals to mercilessly murder.